bradenwright/tf-ecs/README.md

 To spin up multiple versions of the same app use `terraform env` commands.  https://www.terraform.io/docs/state/environments.html

-To create a new env named dev and switch to it `terraform env new dev`
+To create a new env named dev and switch to it `terraform env new prod`

 To switch back to default env `terraform env select default`

+### tfvars files for environments

+Created prod.tfvars as an example.
+E.g. `terraform apply -var-file="environments/prod.tfvars"`

 ## Next Steps
 - Autoscale up/down policies
-- Move ECS Cluster into its own module, so it could be reused for multiple applications
-- tfvar files for different environments, e.g. dev, prod, bwright, etc.
 - tag terraform_env, app_name
+- Possibly move ECS Cluster into its own module, so it could be reused for multiple applications